coder/docs/environments/autostart.md

 ## Constraints

-In order for your environment to be successfully autostarted, it must match the following eligibility criteria.
+In order for your environment to be successfully autostarted, it must satisfy the following eligibility criteria.

 - 1 You have configured autostart for the environment in question using the configuration steps above.